EEN421/EEN421.github.io/_posts/💡-Track-&-Price-Your-Microsoft-Sentinel-Ingest-Costs-—-KQL-Tip-of-the-Week.md

 # **Visualize and Price Your Billable Ingest Trends**
 If you’re running a SIEM or XDR platform and *not* looking at your ingest patterns regularly… you’re essentially flying blind on one of the biggest drivers of your security bill.
-This week’s KQL is all about shining a flashlight on your **billable data ingestion** in Microsoft Sentinel / Log Analytics over the last 90 days—first visually, then in cold hard cash.
+This week’s KQL-of-the-week is all about shining the spotlight on your **billable data ingestion** in Microsoft Sentinel / Log Analytics over the last 90 days—first visually, then in cold hard cash.

 We’re going to look at two versions of the same query: